Fleet Mechanic: Job Description and Career Outlook

 Companies that rely on cars, large trucks, buses and/or heavy equipment like cranes and bulldozers need to keep their vehicles up and running.
 This collection of vehicles and equipment is called a company fleet.
 A fleet mechanic, also known as a fleet technician, works on the engines and machinery that power a fleet, keeping businesses operating with minimal interruption.

 If you like working on cars or big trucks and are interested in working for a business rather than at a shop or dealership, you might be interested in a career as a fleet technician.
-Get the answer to what is a fleet technician, learn about typical duties and work environment, and find out how to become a fleet mechanic in this guide.
+Get the answer to what is a fleet technician, learn about typical duties and work environment and find out how to become a fleet mechanic in this guide.

 Fleet Mechanic Job Description

-Fleet technicians work for corporations and businesses that employ a collection of vehicles used to transport goods or provide services, or that use a fleet of equipment to produce work.
 These vehicles might be big trucks with diesel engines that transport goods across the country.
 They might be cranes and bulldozers at a construction site.
 The vehicles a company uses may be regular-size cars, like at a rental car company.
 Or they might be vans that a cable service company provides for its technicians.

 Other examples of fleets include: